cermmik/C99-Shell/README.md

-# C99 Shell with PHP7 support
+# C99 WebShell with PHP7 support

 PHP 7 and safe-build Update of the popular C99 variant of PHP Shell.